wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

-# Setting Rate Limit
+# Rate Limiting

-Lack of rate limiting is included in the [OWASP API Top 10 2019](https://github.com/OWASP/API-Security/blob/master/editions/2019/en/0xa4-lack-of-resources-and-rate-limiting.md) list of most serious API security risks.
+The [unrestricted resource consumption](https://github.com/OWASP/API-Security/blob/master/editions/2023/en/0xa4-unrestricted-resource-consumption.md) is included in the [OWASP API Top 10 2023](../../user-guides/dashboards/owasp-api-top-ten.md#owasp-api-top-10-2023-dashboard) list of most serious API security risks.
+Lack of rate limiting is one of the main causes of this risk.
 Without proper rate limiting measures, APIs are vulnerable to attacks such as denial-of-service (DoS), brute force and API overuse.
 This article explains how to safeguard your API and users with the Wallarm's rate limit regulation rule.

 Wallarm provides the **Set rate limit** [rule](../../user-guides/rules/rules.md) to help prevent excessive traffic to your API.
 This rule enables you to specify the maximum number of connections that can be made to a particular scope, while also ensuring that incoming requests are evenly distributed.
 If a request exceeds the defined limit, Wallarm rejects it and returns the code you selected in the rule.

 Wallarm examines various request parameters such as cookies or JSON fields, which allows you to limit connections based not only on the source IP address, but also on session identifiers, usernames, or email addresses.
 This additional level of granularity enables you to enhance the overall security of a platform based on any origin data.

+Note that rate limiting described in this article is one of the ways for the load control provided by Wallarm - alternatively, you can apply [brute force protection](../../admin-en/configuration-guides/protecting-against-bruteforce.md).
+Use rate limiting for slowing down the incoming traffic and brute-force protection to completely block the attacker.

 ## Creating and applying the rule